 A classic Mexican favorite, this cinnamon- and raisin-spiked rice pudding is easy and cheap.
-Combine a 1½ cups of rice ($1) with twice as much milk ($2) in a pot and cook slowly until creamy.
+Combine 1½ cups of rice ($1) with twice as much milk ($2) in a pot and cook slowly until creamy.
 Add 1 cup of sugar, 1 teaspoon of vanilla, a handful of raisins, a few dashes of cinnamon ($4), and a splash more of milk and refrigerate until chilled.
-Total cost: $26

 Perfect in its simplicity, a roast chicken satisfies even the pickiest eaters.
 At about $1.50 a pound, plan to roast two whole chickens ($15) and enjoy the leftovers, including the bones, which can be used to make a budget-friendly soup stock later.
 After washing and patting dry, slather the bird with olive oil, salt, and pepper ($1) and roast over quartered onions and dried herbs ($2) until golden brown.

-This straightforward and inexpensive recipe is the right finish for a comfort food dinner party and a great way to use seasonal produce.
+This straightforward and inexpensive recipe is a great way to use seasonal produce.
 Toss four sliced apples ($4) with lemon juice, one-half cup brown sugar, and a pinch of cinnamon ($1).
 Add a topping of one-half cup flour, one-half cup rolled oats, one-third cup butter, 2 tablespoons sugar, and a dash of cinnamon ($2) and bake until the top is browned and the apples are cooked through.
-Total cost: $30

 For a crunchy chopped salad, hearts of romaine ($3) are a good option.
-Add half a red onion, a red bell pepper, and a cucumber ($3); chop finely; and toss with fresh lemon juice, olive oil, salt, and pepper ($1).
+Add half a red onion, a red bell pepper, and a cucumber ($3), all finely chopped.
+Toss with fresh lemon juice, olive oil, salt, and pepper ($1).

 Restaurant-style Mexican rice is quick, easy, and budget-friendly.
 A version from Favorite Family Recipes serves four, so scale up for six diners.
 Combine rice ($2), tomato sauce ($1), broth ($1), and seasonings such as cumin, salt, garlic, and oil (50 cents) with fresh cilantro (50 cents).

 Jicama, which tastes like a cross between a potato and an apple, is a common snack and dessert in Mexico.
 To prepare for guests, peel a large jicama ($3.50) and cut into thick strips.
-In a separate bowl combine salt, chili, and sugar (50 cents) and cut two limes into wedges ($1).
+In a separate bowl, combine salt, chili, and sugar (50 cents) and cut two limes into wedges ($1).
 Enjoy with a squeeze of lime over the jicama followed by a dip into the salt mixture.
-Total cost: $18

-One-pot meals like chili are easy, inexpensive, and deliciously layered with flavor.
-Combine presoaked pinto, kidney, and black beans ($3); chopped onion, green bell pepper, and garlic ($3); a can of chopped tomatoes ($1); and cumin, oregano, chili powder, salt, and black pepper ($1) in a slow cooker with plenty of water.
+One-pot meals such as chili are easy, inexpensive, and deliciously layered with flavor.
+To make this one, combine presoaked pinto, kidney, and black beans ($3); chopped onion, green bell pepper, and garlic ($3); a can of chopped tomatoes ($1); and cumin, oregano, chili powder, salt, and black pepper ($1) in a slow cooker with plenty of water.
 After a day of slow cooking, the dish is ready to serve.

 The best part of chili is the fixin's.
 Be sure to include a colorful assortment, so everyone can doctor up their chili just the way they like it.
 Chopped scallions ($1), grated cheddar cheese ($2), sour cream ($2), salsa ($2), avocado ($3), and corn chips ($4) make a nice mix.